RafalPadkowski/app_settings/README.md

 ### 1. Configure the app

-Before using `Settings`, you must configure the package with app name and default language.
+Before using `AppSettings`, you must configure the package with app name and default language.

 ```python
 from app_settings import configure